 Biocontrol Reimagined: Microbial Allies for Resilient and Sustainable Crop Protection

 Abstract Microbial biocontrol is being reimagined from the application of single antagonists toward the deliberate management of plant-associated microbiomes as adaptive, multi-functional “living infrastructure” for crop protection.
 This shift is driven by persistent yield losses to pathogens, erosion of pesticide efficacy through resistance, heightened regulatory and market pressure to reduce chemical inputs, and climate volatility that destabilizes plant health and disease dynamics.
 Over the last two decades, research has clarified that successful biocontrol is rarely a simple one-microbe–one-pathogen interaction; instead, it emerges from ecological processes such as priority effects, niche pre-emption, metabolite-mediated interference, immune priming, and community-level buffering that collectively suppress disease and stabilize host performance.
-This review synthesizes contemporary understanding of microbial mechanisms that directly inhibit pathogens and indirectly fortify plant defenses, while emphasizing why reliability in the field depends on formulation, delivery, colonization traits, and compatibility with resident microbiota and agronomic practices.
+This review synthesizes contemporary understanding of microbial mechanisms that directly inhibit pathogens and indirectly fortify plant defences, while emphasizing why reliability in the field depends on formulation, delivery, colonization traits, and compatibility with resident microbiota and agronomic practices.
 We highlight suppressive soils as natural blueprints for resilient protection, discuss design principles for synthetic communities and microbiome engineering, and examine bacteriophages as precision tools that can be integrated into broader plant protection strategies.
 Finally, we outline emerging directions—multi-omics-guided strain selection, genome-informed metabolite discovery, and predictive community assembly—that can enable robust, sustainable crop protection without relying on chemical-intensive paradigms.

 Keywords: biological control; plant microbiome; induced systemic resistance; suppressive soils; synthetic communities; seed coating; bacteriophages; sustainable agriculture